ViniciusGomes99/DecisionTreeTitanic/README.md

 ## Contact Information
-For any queries or feedback, please contact me thorought my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)!!
+For any queries or feedback, please contact me through my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)!!